ivangeorgiew/ropework/README.md

 * `getHandledServer`
   * type: `server` -> `handledServer`
-  * description: Return a server that is error handled and closed gracefully on uncaught errors
+  * definition: Return a server that is error handled and closed gracefully on uncaught errors
   * `server`: Object that is the back-end server (ex: http.createServer(expressApp))